mialkin/docs/tools/kafka.md

 ### Broker

 A **broker** is a single Kafka node that is managed by ZooKeeper.
 A set of brokers form a Kafka **cluster**.
 Topics that are created in Kaka are distributed across brokers based on the partition, replication, and other factors.
-When a broker node fails based on the state stored in ZooKeeper it automatically rebalances the cluster and if a leader partition is lost then one of the follower petitions is elected as the leader.
+When a broker node fails based on the state stored in ZooKeeper it automatically rebalances the cluster and if a leader partition is lost then one of the follower partitions is elected as the leader.

-You can think of a broker as a team leader who takes care of the assigned tasks.
-If a team lead isn’t available then the manager takes care of assigning tasks to other team members.

 ### Replication